Wine Tasting Notes Explained (With Examples & Simple Template)

 Aromas: Blackberry, cassis, vanilla

-Flavors: Dark fruit, baking spices, oak
+Flavors: Dark fruit, spice, oak

 Structure: Full body, firm tannins, long finish

-Overall: Rich and structured; great with hearty meals
+Overall: Rich and structured

 Tips for Writing Better Tasting Notes